 - Except for charters, implements a curriculum that fully meets state requirements as specified in the California Education Code relating to required courses of study;

 - Except for charter schools, the entity’s budget structure is consistent with the budget structure of schools operated by the authorizing agency; and

 - Is based in one or more buildings that are "Field Act"

 A private school is a school, as defined, that is owned or operated

 by a private person, firm, association, organization, or corporation,

 rather than by a public agency.

-If any of the answers to these questions are yes, this is not a school and may be a program.
+If any of the answers to the following three questions are yes: This is not a school, and it may be a program.

 - Is the educational component of the entity secondary to the primary purpose, which is other than education?